Van Pugh Park North

 Van Pugh South Campground offers 55 delightful camping sites.
 Water and electric hookups are available at 37 sites.

 There are 18 “primitive” tent-only spots.
-(Primitive in this case meaning you must walk more than 20 feet for pure water, showers and laundry facilities, as compared to being in the wilderness where it’s you against vicious lions, tigers, bears and strangers playing banjos.)
+(Primitive, in this case, means you have to travel more than 10 yards for pure water, showers and laundry facilities.
+That’s better than the wilderness, where it’s you against vicious lions, tigers, bears and strangers playing banjos.)